Should I Become a Pastor?

 Pastors promote spirituality in churches and other religious institutions through sermons and teachings.
-These religious leaders organize regular services and lead congregations who believe in a specific faith or who seek non-denominational worship.
-Pastors also counsel members, provide emotional support to other leaders and parishioners, visit sick people in hospitals and assist the poor through outreach programs.
-Pastors will also confer weddings, baptisms and funerals.
+They organize regular services and may lead congregations who believe in a specific faith or who seek non-denominational worship.
+Pastors also counsel members, provide emotional support to other leaders and parishioners, visit sick people in hospitals, and assist the poor through outreach programs.
+Pastors may confer weddings, baptisms and funerals.
 Stress is inherent in this profession due to the serious nature of many situations and to the somewhat political aspects of the job.

 Step 1: Earn a Bachelor's Degree

 A career as a pastor begins with a 4-year degree.
-Bachelor of Arts or Bachelor of Science programs are offered at several Bible colleges as well as other 4-year universities.
 Popular majors for students who wish to pursue a career in religious leadership include Bible or pastoral studies, theology and ministry.
 Some programs offer bachelor's degrees in specific ministerial areas, such as pastoral studies.
 Courses in the program cover topics in the Old and New Testament, theology, ethics, pastoral studies and sociology.